HalukSumen/Telco_Churn_Prediction/README.md

 ### 1 - Abstract

 In this project I made Exploratory Data Analysis, Data Visualisation and lastly Modelling.
 Dataset contains 7043 rows in csv file.
 Each example row represent a churned or not churned customoer with 21 different information(columns).
 Before modelling part I have to do Data Cleaning and I need to understand which features(columns) are more important for understand the customer behavior.
 Also I checked distribution of churned and not churned to make Undersampling or Oversampling but luckily dataset distribution is acceptable, but if a person will make Oversampling, accuracy it may be slightly higher.
 Later I made visualization of each columns to understand the dataset better and of course feature importance.
 In the modelling part, I used 9 different algorithms __CatBoost__ , __K-Neighbors__ , __XGBoost__ , __AdaBoost__ , __LightGBM__ , __Logistic Regression__ , __Gradient Boosting__ , __Random Forest__ , __D-Tree Classifier__ .
-In the end
+Gradient Boosting algorithm gives the best accuracy with __0.804500__ which is slightly better CatBoost (__0.803600__) and AdaBoost (__0.803600__),also D-Tree Classifier gives the worst accuracy(__0.803600__).
+But my aim is Recall Score; because objective of this types of project is decreasing False Negatives(FN).
+In the end __Gradient Boosting__ (__0.541800__)recall score decent but with Oversampling or using scale_pos_weight in boosting algorithms can increase Recall Score.

 ### 2 - Data
 <a href="https://www.kaggle.com/blastchar/telco-customer-churn">Dataset</a> contains 21 columns and 7043 rows.